AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/lady-illmarrow-erlw.md

       \ in the initiative count and is permanently under her command, following her\
       \ verbal orders."
-    "name": "Poison Breath (Recharge 5-6)" "legendary_actions":
+    "name": "Poison Breath (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Lady can expend a use to take one of the following actions.
+Lady regains\
+  \ all expended uses at the start of each of their turns."
+"legendary_actions":
   - "desc": "Illmarrow casts a cantrip."
     "name": "Cantrip"